bartificer/programming-by-stealth/docs/pbs82.md

 }
 ```

-With this change made it was simply a matter of re-writing the document ready handler so it called this function, then, only when the promise resolved, loaded the interface.
+With this change made it was simply a matter of rewriting the document ready handler so it called this function, then, only when the promise resolved, loaded the interface.
 This is my updated document ready handler with the new part highlighted:

 ```javascript
 // The Document Ready Handler